KOTORCommunityPatches/K1_Community_Patch/README.md

 * The Tatooine white female commoner head (e.g. Sharina) and Asian female commoner heads (e.g. Elora) had shading, clipping, and UV problems [ISSUE #126](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/126)
 * The Tuk'ata mother's posse in the Korriban Valley of the Dark Lords face in odd directions and run into each other [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * The training montage on Dantooine had a number of minor animation issues [ISSUE #16](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/16)
+* The Twi'lek females in Dreshdae on Korriban all use the dancer appearance, running around half-naked [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)
 * The two pre-training conversations with the Jedi Council on Dantooine had various facing issues [ISSUE #151](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/151)
 * The Valley of the Dark Lords on Korriban had some distorted UVs on the cliff edge (Reported by djh269) [ISSUE #191](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/191)
 * The Viper Kinrath in the Kashyyyk Lower Shadowlands continue dropping a quest item after it is no longer needed [ISSUE #124](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/124)